-During 2023-24 the Committee has provided assurance that: an adequate risk management framework is in place; the Council's performance is properly monitored; and that there is proper oversight of the financial reporting processes.
+During 2024-25 the Committee has provided assurance that: an adequate risk management framework is in place; the Council's performance is properly monitored; internal and external audit is effective and that there is proper oversight of the financial reporting processes.

-An inaugural annual report which summarises the key business considered by the Committee during 2023-24 was presented at the meeting on 20 May 2024 and will be presented to County Council on 10 July 2024.
+An annual report which summarises the key business considered by the Committee during 2024-25 will be presented at the meeting in June 2025 and will be presented to County Council in July 2025.

-In accordance with CIPFA best practice guidance and following the approval of the County Council in July 2023, two Independent Members were appointed to the Committee, the first meeting attended being that held on 22 September 2023.
-Independent members are non-elected representatives and as such do not have voting rights but are part of the Committee in an advisory and consultative capacity.
+In accordance with CIPFA best practice guidance and following the approval of the County Council in July 2023, two Independent Members are appointed to the Committee.
+Independent Members are non-elected representatives and as such do not have voting rights but are part of the Committee in an advisory and consultative capacity.
+Of the 5 committees held in 2024-25 there was only 1 meeting where at least one of the Independent Members didn't attend.

 In January 2024, the Committee undertook a self-assessment of good practice against the revised CIPFA Guidance on Audit Committees.
 The self-assessment provided a high-level review that incorporated the key principles set out in CIPFA's Position Statement: Audit Committees in Local Authorities and Police 2022.
 The results showed a high degree of performance against the good practice principles and is an indicator that the Committee is soundly based and has in place a knowledgeable membership.
 These are essential factors in developing an effective audit committee.
-The self-assessment will be used to support the planning of the Committee's work plan and training plans during 2024-25.
+The results of the self-assessment will be reviewed and along with a self evaluation of knowledge and skills, will be presented to the new committee prior to its meeting on 23 June 2025.
+The outcomes will be used to support the planning of the Committee's work plan and training plans during 2025-26.